Mcas-996/Tensor_Tycoon/README.md

 # 🎲 Tensor Tycoon

-### Build an AI empire—one roll, model, and Tensor at a time.
+## Build an AI empire—one roll, model, and Tensor at a time

 A bilingual terminal strategy game about acquiring AI models, outsmarting bots, and becoming the last tycoon standing.